 Our high academic ambition for all pupils is delivered through a broad and carefully planned and sequenced curriculum, ensuring new knowledge and skills build on what has been taught before and towards clearly defined end points.

-The curriculum also extends beyond the academic as we support pupils' personal development, through our Bowes values of respect, responsibility and collaboration and the development of character, personal, social and health education, spiritual and cultural awareness, including developing an understanding and empathy for issues and events in the local, national and international community.
+The curriculum also extends beyond the academic as we support pupils' personal development through our Bowes values and the development of character, personal, social and health education, spiritual and cultural awareness.
+This includes our commitment to developing an understanding and empathy for issues and events in the local, national and international community.
 We put a strong emphasis on pupil voice to encourage independent and engaged learners, promoted in lessons, the Bowes Parliament and the development of young leadership skills.